SmithsonianWorkshops/2018-06-12-nmnh/_episodes/04-introduction.md

 {: .bash}

 ~~~
-/home/dcuser
+/home/USER
 ~~~
 {: .output}

 Let's look at how our file system is organized.

-At the top is our `dcuser` directory, which holds all the subdirectories and files.

-Inside that directory are some other directories:
+On Hydra, we ask that users run jobs from their `/pool`, `/scratch`, or `/data` directories (e.g. `/pool/genomics/USER`).

+We will be using files located in `/data/genomics/workshops/data_carpentry_genomics`

+You can copy the files to your space by first navigating to your /pool/genomics or /pool/biology directory (e.g. `/pool/genomics/dikowr`)
+The command to change locations in our file system is `cd` followed by a directory name to change our working directory.
+`cd` stands for "change directory".

+and then using `cp -r`, which stands for copy recursively (i.e. the whole directory).

 ~~~
-dc_sample_data	FastQC	Trimmomatic-0.32
+cp -r /data/genomics/workshops/data_carpentry_genomics/dc_sample_data .

 ~~~
 {: .output}

 We'll be working with these subdirectories throughout this workshop.

-The command to change locations in our file system is `cd` followed by a directory name to change our working directory.
-`cd` stands for "change directory".

 Let's say we want to navigate to the `dc_sample_data` directory we saw above.
 We can use the following command to get there: